 Métro: Notre-Dame-de-Lorette (line 12) Walk all the way to Boulevard de Clichy where Pigalle (lines 2 + 12) is located.
 Cross Boulevard de Clichy (now you will be in Paris18) and the closest station will be Abbesses (line12)

-Paris streets by the canal are lively and full of boutiques and cafés.
+The streets of Paris by Canal Saint-Martin are lively and full of boutiques and cafés.
 Strolling Quai de Valmy alongside Canal Saint-Martin, where footbridges arch gracefully over the water and a canopy of greenery provides relief from the midday heat, is the perfect Paris outing.
 Bring a picnic to this famous street in Paris and swing your legs carelessly over the canal.
 Cross the bridges and wander down Quai de Jammapes.
 Bring your skipping stones and fire away just as Amélie does in the delightful French film, Amélie.

 While you are strolling along the Quai, lean over and have a good long look… Do you see a crocodile?
 Read this story to find out more… The Crocodile in Canal Saint-Martin.